20 Fast Spreading Shrubs You may Want to Avoid

-But fast forward a few years, and that “easy” shrub can turn into a full-blown takeover.
+But fast forward a few years, and that “easy” shrub can turn into a lot more maintenance than you expected.

-Many aggressive shrubs spread through underground runners, root suckers, heavy self-seeding, or berries that birds carry everywhere.
+Many aggressive shrubs spread through underground runners, root suckers, heavy self-seeding, or berries that birds carry around the yard.

 Once established, they can be surprisingly hard to control and even harder to remove completely.